Alecrim/AlecrimAsyncKit/README.md

 ### Considerations

 After its creation the task is immediately started in background.
-It's completion can be "awaited" using the `await` global function, that blocks the current thread until the task finishes.
+Its completion can be "awaited" using the `await` global function, that blocks the current thread until the task finishes.
 When finished the task return value is available and the next line after the `await` call is performed normally.

 If a task is not "awaited" it will be performed anyway.
 In this case no code in any thread will be blocked and its returning value will be discarded.